JoshMarsden/python-projects/PiClock/README.md

                '9': 'abcdfg'}
 ```

-**Lines 51-65**
+**Lines 51-64**
 This is where the chosen numcode string comes into play.
-The first if-else block
+The if-else block turns
-turns a segment on only if it is in the code string.
-The second if-else block is
+a segment on only if it is in the code string.
+The next line is what controls
-what controls whether the dot point LED is turned on or not.
+whether the dot point LED is turned on or not.

 The last three lines turn the selected digit on (0 because of the anode thing),
 wait a millisecond, and quickly deselect the digit.